cloudmesh/cloudmesh-pi-burn/README.md

   --image=IMAGE          The image filename,
                          e.g. 2019-09-26-raspbian-buster.img
   --device=DEVICE        The device, e.g. /dev/sdX
-  --hostname=HOSTNAME    The hostname
-  --ip=IP                The IP address
-  --key=KEY              The name of the SSH key file --blocksize=BLOCKSIZE  The blocksise to burn [default: 4M]
+  --hostname=HOSTNAME    The hostnames of the cluster --ip=IP                The IP addresses of the cluster --key=KEY              The name of the SSH key file --blocksize=BLOCKSIZE  The blocksise to burn [default: 4M] --burning=BURNING      The hosts to be burned

 Arguments:
-    TAG                  Keyword tags to identify an image [default: latest]
+   TAG                   Keyword tags to identify an image

 Files:
   This is not fully thought through and needs to be documented ~/.cloudmesh/images